Construction and classification of crystalline topological superconductor and insulators in three-dimensional interacting fermion systems: Cell decomposition, classifications and HO topological surface theories

-For crystalline TI with spinless fermions, all possible root phases on different blocks are summarized as: \begin{enumerate}[1.] \item 2D block $\sigma_1$: Chern insulator and Kitaev's $E_8$ state; \item 2D block $\sigma_2$: Chern insulator, Kitaev's $E_8$ state and 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of two generators of the $C_{2h}$ group, with different $U^f(1)$ charge. \end{enumerate} Similar to the crystalline TSC, all block-states on $\sigma_1$ are obstructed because all of them are chiral, and 3D bubble equivalence on $\lambda$ can change the layers of decorated chiral phases on 2D blocks $\sigma_2$.
-Hence the corresponding classification is $\mathbb{Z}_8\times\mathbb{Z}_4\times\mathbb{Z}_2$, with the following root phases: \begin{enumerate}[1.] \item Monolayer Chern insulator on each $\sigma_2$ ($\mathbb{Z}_2$); \item 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase on each $\sigma_2$ ($\mathbb{Z}_4$); \item Monolayer Kitaev's $E_8$ state on each $\sigma_2$ ($\mathbb{Z}_2$); \item 0D fermionic mode with odd $U^f(1)$ charge on each $\mu$ ($\mathbb{Z}_2$, characterizing the parity of $U^f(1)$ charge); \item 0D mode characterizing eigenvalue $-1$ of one of the generators of $C_{2h}$ symmetry ($\mathbb{Z}_2^2$). \end{enumerate} Furthermore, there is a nontrivial extension between first two root phases: bilayer Chern insulators are equivalent to 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase with $\nu=1\in\mathbb{Z}_4$ on each $\sigma_2$; and there is another nontrivial extension between last two root phases.
+For crystalline TI with spinless fermions, all possible root phases on different blocks are summarized as: \begin{enumerate}[1.] \item 2D block $\sigma_1$: Chern insulator and Kitaev's $E_8$ state; \item 2D block $\sigma_2$: Chern insulator, Kitaev's $E_8$ state and 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phases; \item 0D block $\mu$: 0D modes characterizing eigenvalues $-1$ of two generators of the $C_{2h}$ group, with different $U^f(1)$ charge. \end{enumerate} Similar to the crystalline TSC, all block states on $\sigma_1$ are obstructed because all of them are chiral, and 3D bubble equivalence on $\lambda$ can change the layers of decorated chiral phases on 2D blocks $\sigma_2$.
+Hence the corresponding classification is $\mathbb{Z}_8\times\mathbb{Z}_4\times\mathbb{Z}_2$, with the following root phases: \begin{enumerate}[1.] \item Monolayer Chern insulator on each $\sigma_2$ ($\mathbb{Z}_2$); \item 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase on each $\sigma_2$ ($\mathbb{Z}_4$); \item Monolayer Kitaev's $E_8$ state on each $\sigma_2$ ($\mathbb{Z}_2$); \item 0D fermionic mode with odd $U^f(1)$ charge on each $\mu$ ($\mathbb{Z}_2$, characterizing the parity of $U^f(1)$ charge); \item Eigenvalues $-1$ of rotation or reflection ($\mathbb{Z}_2$). \end{enumerate} Furthermore, there is a nontrivial extension between first two root phases: bilayer Chern insulators are equivalent to 2D $U^f(1)\times\mathbb{Z}_2$ fSPT phase with $\nu=1\in\mathbb{Z}_4$ on each $\sigma_2$; and there is another nontrivial extension between last two root phases.
 The second-order topological surface theories of different root phases on the edge of equator in Fig. \ref{C2h cell decomposition} are: \begin{enumerate}[1.] \item Monolayer Chern insulator: chiral fermion; \item $U^f(1)\times\mathbb{Z}_2$ fSPT phase: 1D nonchiral Luttinger liquid with $K$-matrix $K=\sigma^z$ and $\mathbb{Z}_2$ symmetry property $W^{\mathbb{Z}_2}=\mathbbm{1}_{2\times2}$ and $\delta\phi^{\mathbb{Z}_2}=\pi(0,1)^T$; \item Kitaev's $E_8$ state: 1D chiral Luttinger liquid with $K$-matrix in Eq. (\ref{K-matrix E8S}). \end{enumerate}